astang0/GwinaVPN/README.md

 - One Device Tunnel and one AUC can be managed at a time by GwinaVPN

 ### Profile Building
-- Constructs XML-based VPN profiles based on GPO settings and creates a connection from the profile all within the script
+- Constructs XML-based VPN profiles based on GPO settings and creates a connection from the profile through a Powershell script
 - Overview over supported settings:

 | Setting                               |Devicetunnel   |Usertunnel |